Xeverous/the_website/website/pages/cpp/tutorials/accelerated/xx_oop/typeof/index.rst

 RTTI is a costly OOP feature (as far as typical C++ philosophy is concerned).
 Some frameworks (most notably Qt) generate their own metadata using their own ways.

-If you want to use standard-like :cch:`typeid` with a richer API and guuarantees, check `Boost.TypeIndex library <https://www.boost.org/doc/libs/release/doc/html/boost_typeindex.html>`_
+If you want to use standard-like :cch:`typeid` with a richer API and guarantees, check `Boost.TypeIndex library <https://www.boost.org/doc/libs/release/doc/html/boost_typeindex.html>`_

 :cch:`decltype`
 ###############